apollographql/apollo-ios/docs/source/tutorial/tutorial-subscriptions.md

 title: "9.
 Write your first subscription"
 ---

 In this section, you will use subscriptions to get notified whenever someone books a flight 🚀!
-[Subscriptions](https://graphql.org/blog/subscriptions-in-graphql-and-relay/) allow to be notified in real time whenever an event happens on your server.
+[Subscriptions](https://graphql.org/blog/subscriptions-in-graphql-and-relay/) allow you to be notified in real time whenever an event happens on your server.
 The [fullstack backend](https://apollo-fullstack-tutorial.herokuapp.com) supports subscriptions based on [WebSockets](https://en.wikipedia.org/wiki/WebSocket).

 ## Write your subscription